stupalt/gateone_vector/README.md

 # gateone_vector
-First instance of The Gate Project for vector
+First instance of The Gate Project for Vector

+***WARNING!
+DYNAMIC WILL NOT BE IMPLEMENTED UNTIL DECEMBER***

 **Direct talk**